‘Teen Mom OG’ Stars Farrah Abraham and Amber Portwood’s Heartfelt Messages To Their Daughters [Video]

-Teen Mom OG stars, Farrah Abraham and Amber Portwood have been at war as of late.
+Teen Mom OG stars Farrah Abraham and Amber Portwood have been at war as of late.
 However, when it comes to being a mom, dealing with failed engagements, navigating custody battles, and their only children experiencing the loss of a parent, the Teen Mom foes share more in common than they think.

 Farrah and Amber, along with Maci McKinney and Catelynn Lowell-Baltierra recorded personal messages to share with their children.
 However, Farrah Abraham and Amber Portwood’s endearing messages to their daughters were the most tear-jerking of them all.